How to increment a variable in Python

 print(f"Downloaded: {downloaded_mb}MB of {file_size_mb}MB ({progress:.0f}%)")

-• The progress variable then calculates the completion percentage.
+• The progress is then recalculated as a percentage.

 Implementing a basic API rate limiter with +=

-The += operator is also perfect for managing state within a class, letting you build a simple API rate limiter that tracks requests.
+The += operator is also perfect for implementing a basic rate limiter that protects an API from overuse.

 class SimpleRateLimiter: